Mercateo/component-check/README.md

 ## Cycle.js

 For Cycle.js our `src/app.js` is nearly unchanged, too.
 (Surprise!)
 Just the typical renaming of our component.
-But the component itself is totally restructered.
+But the component itself is totally restructured.
 First we need to install a new module called `cuid` which we use to identify a component with a unique ID.
 I also changed the directory and file structure to a more canonical pattern:

 ```
 src/interactive-component/index.js